fmang/oshu/lib/index.md

 reacting to input and controlling the audio playback along with updating the beatmap.

-The \ref gui module manages the main game window and forwards input to the game module.
+The \ref ui module manages the main game window and forwards input to the game module.
 It implements widgets for displaying the main game, and some other visual items like the progress bar, software cursor, &c.